 As earlier mentioned, goats are naturally curious creatures.
 Hence, they are likely to nibble on items that might not even be classified as food, such as paper or cigarette butts.

 The main reason as to why you should always inspect your goat’s enclosure and feed for non-food items is that these components can contain toxic chemicals, such as the ink used to print on paper, that could destroy their internal system.

 It might seem like common sense, but there have been cases where goats have died as a result of being exposed to non-food household trash items in their food.

 When you establish pasture for your goats, you might assume that only the items you plant will be what grows in the area.

-While inspecting their grazing area for non-food items, take note of the plant life that they might have access to, as well, ensuring that you remove them as quickly as possible.
+While inspecting their browsing and grazing area for non-food items, take note of the plant life that they might have access to, as well, ensuring that you remove them as quickly as possible.

 Food Supplements for Goats